BITSS-OPA/opa-deworming/code/01_final_opa.md

 # ex_rate_2018_ppp_new_so <- 40.19336962  # World Bank (accessed in Sep 2021) https://data.worldbank.org/indicator/PA.NUS.PPP?locations=KE
 --->

-For compatibility purpose, all approaches show monetary values in 2017 USD PPP terms in addition to the original monetary values.
-The adjustment of currency unit to the 2017 USD PPP uses PPP conversion factor, GDP @world2019ppp.
-It is calculated by exchanging US dollars in a specific year X into the local currency (e.g., Kenyan shilling) in the year X, converting it into US dollars PPP in the year X, and adjusting it for inflation with the Consumer Price Index (CPI) to get USD PPP in 2017.
+For compatibility purposes, all approaches show monetary values in 2017 USD in equivalent purchasing power parity (PPP) in addition to the original monetary values.
+The adjustment of currency unit to the 2017 USD PPP uses the World Bank PPP conversion factor [@world2019ppp].
+It is calculated by exchanging US dollars in a specific year $t$ into the local currency (e.g., Kenyan shilling) in the same year, converting it into US dollars PPP in the year $t$, and then adjusting it for US inflation with the Consumer Price Index (CPI) to get USD PPP in 2017.

 <details>